pretix/pretix-docs/docs/topics/plugins/presale-saml.md

     Your IdP can provide you with a list of available attributes.
     See below for a sample configuration in an academic context.

-    Note, that you can have multiple attributes with the same `friendlyName` but different `name` value.
+    Note that you can have multiple attributes with the same `friendlyName` but different `name` value.
-    This is often used in systems, where the same information (for example a persons name) is saved in different fields -for example because one institution is returning SAML 1.0 and other institutions are returning SAML 2.0 style attributes.
+    This is often used in systems, where the same information (for example a person's name) is saved in different fields -for example because one institution is returning SAML 1.0 and other institutions are returning SAML 2.0-style attributes.
-    Typically, this only occurs in mix environments like the DFN-AAI with a large number of participants.
+    Typically, this only occurs in mixed environments like the DFN-AAI with a large number of participants.
-    If you are only using your own institutions IdP and not authenticating anyone outside of your realm, this should not be a common sight.
+    If you are only using your own institution's IdP and not authenticating anyone outside of your realm, this should not be a common sight.

 `Encrypt/Sign/Require ...`